Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

         def configure_optimizers(self):
             return Adam(self.parameters(), lr=1e-3)

-.. note:: The LightningModule itself has the parameters, so pass in self.parameters()
+.. note:: The LightningModule is a subclassing :class:`~torch.nn.Module`  and therefore, you can access its children parameters with ``self.parameters()``.

-However, if you have multiple optimizers use the matching parameters
+If you have multiple optimizers, you can configure them as follows:

 .. testcode::